-- 2.1.
+2.1.
 In accordance with the Fundamental Safety Principles (Ref.
-SF-1 [1], para.
-2.1), it should be ensured that for a research reactor to be built (or to undergo a major modification), the highest safety standards that can reasonably be achieved should be met, to protect people and the environment in the vicinity where it is operated.
-This assurance is provided by the of the site governmental, legal and regulatory framework, which ensures that an adequate legal and regulatory basis for assessing the safety implications of the project is available (Ref.GSR Part 1 (Rev.1) [4], Requirements 1 and 2).
+[1], para.
+2.1), it should be ensured that for a research reactor to be built (or to undergo a major modification), the highest safety standards that can reasonably be achieved should be met, to protect people and the environment in the vicinity of the site where it is operated.
+This assurance is provided by the governmental, legal and regulatory framework, which ensures that an adequate legal and regulatory basis for assessing the safety implications of the project is available (Ref.
+[4], Requirements 1 and 2).
 The establishment of an independent regulatory body is an important requirement for an adequate legal and regulatory framework.
-The Requirements publication on the Safety of Research Reactors SSR-3 [2] establishes general requirements for the framework of the system for ensuring safety, including the licensing process.
-Further requirements on the establishment of a regulatory body are established in Ref.GSR Part 1 (Rev. 1) [4].
-These requirements also apply, as appropriate, for research reactors. - 2.2.
+The IAEA Safety Requirements publication on the Safety of Research Reactors [2] establishes general requirements for the framework of the system for ensuring safety, including the licensing process.
+Further requirements also apply, as appropriate, for research reactors.

+2.2.
 Compliance with the requirements imposed by the regulatory body does not relieve the operating organization of its prime responsibility for safety throughout the lifetime of the research reactor.
 The operating organization retains the responsibility for demonstrating to the satisfaction of the regulatory body that this prime responsibility has been, and will continue to be, adequately discharged.
 The prime responsibility for safety cannot be delegated.
 One of the ways the operating organization demonstrates that it has achieved adequate safety is through the information normally incorporated into a safety analysis report.
 This information also constitutes the prime basis for the regulatory body's decision on licensing the research reactor.
-A close liaison should be maintained between the regulatory body and the operating organization throughout the entire process of regulatory control over the operation of the research reactor. - 2.3.
+A close liaison should be maintained between the regulatory body and the operating organization throughout the entire process of regulatory control over the operation of the research reactor.

+2.3.
 The content of the application for a licence should be based on the legal and regulatory framework of the State.
-Relevant requirements for the licensing process are established in Ref.GSR Part 1 (Rev. 1) [4].
+Relevant requirements for the licensing process are established in Ref.
+[4].
 The information provided in support of a licence application should be commensurate with the magnitude of the potential hazard associated with the research reactor and its utilization, and should be consistent with the particular stage of the licensing process.